 We transact business in many different foreign currencies and may be exposed to financial market risk resulting from fluctuations in foreign currency exchange rates.
 Revenues and related expenses generated from our international operations are generally denominated in their respective local currencies.
 Primary currencies include euros, British pounds, Australian dollars, South Korean won, Chinese yuan, and Swedish krona.
 To the extent the U.S. dollar strengthens against foreign currencies, the translation of these foreign currency-denominated transactions will result in reduced revenues, operating expenses, net income, and cash flows from our international operations.
-Similarly, our revenues, operating expenses, net income, and cash flows will increase for our international operations if the U.S. dollar weakens against foreign currency fluctuations, particularly the strengthening of the U.S. dollar, generally cause a disproportional impact on our business.
+Similarly, our revenues, operating expenses, net income, and cash flows will increase for our international operations if the U.S. dollar weakens against foreign currencies.
+Since we have significant international sales but incur the majority of our costs in the U.S., the impact of foreign currency fluctuations, particularly the strengthening of the U.S. dollar, generally cause a disproportional impact on our business.
 We monitor currency volatility throughout the year.